michael-adler/ha-ocpp-relay/README.md

 variant is similar, but connects to an MQTT broker instead of directly to the Home Assistant sensor API.

+Arrows describe the direction in which websockets are opened, toward the listener, and not the direction in which data flows.
+OCPP relay traffic is bidirectional and snoop data flows from the relay toward the snoop client.

 ```mermaid
 flowchart
   subgraph Snoop to Sensor Data